mlochbaum/BQN/implementation/primitive/arithmetic.md

 Dyadic arithmetic can be applied to various combinations of axes with leading-axis extension, Table (`⌜`), and the Cells (`˘`) and Rank (`⎉`) modifiers.
 Cells is of course `⎉¯1`, and Table is `⎉0‿∞`, so the general case is arithmetic applied with the Rank operator any number of times.

-An application of Rank is best described in terms of its frame ranks, not cells ranks.
+An application of Rank is best described in terms of its frame ranks, not cell ranks.
 If `a` and `b` are these ranks, then there are `a⌊b` shared frame axes and `a(⌈-⌊)b` non-shared axes from the argument with the higher-rank frame.
 Repeating on rank applications from the outside in, with a final rank 0 inherent in the arithmetic itself, the two sets of argument axes are partitioned into sets of shared and non-shared axes.
 For example consider `+⌜˘⎉4‿3` on arguments of ranks 6 and 8.

 - The `⎉4‿3` implies frame ranks of 6-4=2 and 8-3=5.
 This gives 2 shared axes (label 0 below), then 3 non-shared axes from `𝕩` (label 1).
 - The `˘` takes a shared axis (label 2).